sdu-concurrency/vamos-2023/website/subpages/venue.md

 Tickets for both the bus and the light rail can be bought from the [FynBus webshop](https://webshop.fynbus.dk/) or the FynBus Mobilbillet smartphone app (available for both Android and iPhone).
+For the bus specifically, tickets can also be bought from the bus driver.
 If you're planning on coming by car, there are parking spaces available at the campus.

 The main campus is formed by an extended number of buildings.
 If you get lost, just enter any university building: they are all connected, and there are maps